Hayato-Kun-Ofc/X17-The-Nightmare/README.md

 ## Important Note

 This mod was created with much work, including most of the assets.
-Assets not available here like music and sounds are original compositions and recordings made exclusively for this mod and are All Rights Reserved.
+Assets available here like music and sounds are original compositions and recordings made exclusively for this mod and are All Rights Reserved.
 Extracting and using them from releases without permission is prohibited.
 The character model is made by me, and it's inspired on FNAF universe, not affiliated with or endorsed by